 About Graphic Slider Questions

 Qualtrics has ten different graphic sliders for you to choose from.
-These formats can be accessed and adjusted in the question editing pane, located to the right of the question.
-Note that different options are available depending on whether the category type is set to Gauges or Bars, and it is not possible to upload your own graphic for this question type.
+These formats can be accessed and adjusted in the question editing pane under Graphic type.
+It is not possible to upload your own graphic for this question type.

 This slider controls a 0–10 scale represented by a gauge graphic.